Evr5/cpp-make-cmake-template/README.md

 # CMake

-Save of a general CMakeLists.txt and Makefile for Linux and Windows
+Save of a general CMakeLists.txt and Makefile for Linux/macOS and Windows